<CRYSTAL_KINEMATIC>#

 Description#

-These hardening laws will apply uniquely for the monocrystal potentials.
+These hardening laws will apply uniquely for the single crystal potentials.
 Permissible crystalline kinematic types are with their additional parameters are

 linear